-We can also pair you with a vetted disability lawyer (if you want one).
-Our services are totally free and if you choose to work with a lawyer, you’ll only pay them if you win your case.
+We can also pair you with a vetted disability lawyer.
+There are no upfront costs, and if you choose to work with a lawyer, you’ll only pay them if you win your case.

-While the SSA's criteria may seem strict, you don't necessarily have to check every box.
+While the SSA’s criteria may seem strict, you don't necessarily have to check every box in order to receive benefits.
 The important thing is to prove your arthritis is severe enough to prevent you from working.
 If you don’t think you meet all the criteria, you should still apply.

 You can appeal if the SSA denies your initial application (which happens to 80% of applicants).
 When you appeal, you’ll have an opportunity to argue your case in front of a judge.
-You’re much more likely to win at this stage — nearly half of applicants get approved.
+Your chances of winning are much higher at this stage—nearly half of applicants get approved.

 The maximum amounts for SSDI and SSI are set by law and are the same for every condition.
 How much you’ll actually get depends on your case.
 Some people can also qualify for and receive both payments.

-There are a few things you can do to increase your chances of winning your claim:
+There are a few things you can do to increase your chances of winning your disability claim: